-And so my heart grew embittered and did not understand,
+And so my heart grew embittered and did not understand.

-Yet I was always in your presence; you were holding me by my right hand.
-You will guide me by your counsel.
+Yet I was always in your presence: you were holding me by my right hand. / You will guide me by your counsel.

-What else have I in heaven but you?
+What else have I in heaven but vou?

 Apart from you I want nothing.
 To be near God is my happiness.
 I have made the Lord God my refuge.
-A Reading from the Qur'an